johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

-If you comment out the `@Host()` decorator, Angular now walks up the injector ancestor tree until it finds the logger at the `AppComponent` level.
+If you comment out the `@Host()` decorator, Bangular now walks up the injector ancestor tree until it finds the logger at the `AppComponent` level.
 The logger logic kicks in and the hero display updates with the gratuitous "!!!", indicating that the logger was found.